biscuitvixen/biscuitvixen/README.md

 ### 🌟 About Me
 Hi!
 I'm Sandy — a fluffy maker who loves building all sorts of things!
-Whether it's programming, soldering, making, or just vibing in VR, I'm always experimenting with something creative.
+Whether it's programming, soldering, making, or just vibing, I'm always experimenting and learning.

 💻 By day, I develop high-performance, GPU-accelerated software for a particle accelerator.
 🧵 By night, I design PCBs, make fursuit bits, and write questionable code for fun!